QaiserAli/Magento2-Delete-Order/README.md

 So in order to provide such functionality, i developed this module.
 It's easy to use and works like default magento 2 way.

+The extension comes with the following features
+- Configuration option to enable or disable the module
+- Delete single or multiple order(s) from order grid page
+- Delete single order from the order view page
+- Delete order(s) in bulk

+#### Configuration Option
+The configuration option can be found in Stores -> Configuration -> Other Settings -> Delete Orders

+#### Delete Order(s) from Order Grid

+##### Delete order from order view page

 The extension delete data from the following tables
  - **Order Quotes**